By Nicole Druckman

 As life got busy with a baby and then, as Jake grew into an active toddler, we did not quite realize the goal of forming a network of other Jewish adoptive families.
 Then, when Jake was four – and after I gave birth to our second child, Sam – my husband’s career brought us to the Chicago area.
-About a week after arriving in Evanston, I saw a listing in a Jewish newspaper for a Project Esther: The Chicago Jewish Adoption Network event and called Marsha Raynes, Project Esther’s Director.
-We were thrilled that we had found Project Esther, the part of JCFS’s family of services that provides adoption and infertility support, along with a Jewish adoption community.
-We attended social events such as Project Esther’s annual Chanukah party; adoption conferences and other educational activities; and a transracial adoption support group.
+About a week after arriving in Evanston, I saw a listing in a Jewish newspaper for an adoption and infertility support event and called Marsha Raynes, Adoption and Infertility Support Director.
+We were thrilled that we had found adoption and infertility support, the part of JCFS Chicago’s family of services that provides adoption and infertility support, along with a Jewish adoption community.
+We attended social events such as adoption and infertility support's annual Chanukah party; adoption conferences and other educational activities; and a transracial adoption support group.
 At the group, as we discussed the various joys and challenges of being a conspicuous family (one where people see racial differences right off the bat), I met a good friend of mine who happens to live just blocks away with her son, who was adopted domestically from Chicago.
 Also, Marsha is readily accessible if you have specific adoption-related questions or need help linking with area adoption resources.

 Adoption and infertility support provided my family with the opportunity to meet other Jewish adoptive families and to feel supported in our adoption journey.
 Adoptive parenting, in my view, is like regular parenting with all the busy-ness of work, school, extracurricular activities, and well, just life, woven in, but with an additional layer.
 While questions come up for most adoptive families, there is an extra layer of complexity as multi-cultural and multi-racial factors intersect with Jewish identity and mores.
 Some questions and issues we find ourselves facing, for example, include:

 - When Jewish holidays arrive, how do we navigate being one of the few multi-ethnic families as we worship?